MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Appendix

 In contrast, \model{} demonstrates superior robustness and precision.
 It successfully captures the evolving trend without the lag often seen in deep models and accurately reconstructs the amplitude of extreme fluctuations.
 This qualitative superiority validates that our memory-augmented reasoning mechanism effectively empowers the LLM to understand complex temporal patterns beyond simple pattern matching.

-\paragraph{Failure Case Analysis.} To provide a balanced and comprehensive evaluation, we visualize representative failure cases of \model{} in Figure \ref{fig:case_study}, specifically focusing on the Oil Temperature forecasting task under out-of-distribution (OOD) covariates.
+\paragraph{Failure Case Analysis.} To provide a balanced and comprehensive evaluation, we visualize representative failure cases of \model{} in Figure \ref{fig:failure_cases}, specifically focusing on the Oil Temperature forecasting task under out-of-distribution (OOD) covariates.
 While \model{} achieves superior performance on average, a detailed qualitative inspection reveals that it is not immune to reasoning errors when confronted with extreme distribution shifts or conflicting signals.
 We identify four distinct failure modes.

-First, we observe \textbf{Copy-Paste Inertia}, where the model exhibits an over-reliance on retrieved memory, mechanically repeating historical patterns while ignoring immediate deviations in the input window.
+First, we observe \textbf{Copy-Paste Repeat}, where the model exhibits an over-reliance on retrieved memory, mechanically repeating historical patterns while ignoring immediate deviations in the input window.
 This suggests that strong retrieval relevance can occasionally suppress the model's adaptive reasoning.
-Second, the model may suffer from \textbf{Directional Misalignment}, where the forecasted trajectory diverges inversely from the ground truth.
+Second, the model may suffer from \textbf{Wrong Trend}, where the forecasted trajectory diverges inversely from the ground truth.
 This is likely attributed to conflicting signals between the retrieved context and noisy covariates, leading the LLM to hallucinate an incorrect directional shift at critical turning points.
-Third, regarding \textbf{Amplitude Hypersensitivity}, the model correctly identifies the timing of events (e.g., spikes) but drastically exaggerates their magnitude.
+Third, regarding \textbf{Peak-Overestimation}, the model correctly identifies the timing of events (e.g., spikes) but drastically exaggerates their magnitude.
 This implies that while the semantic reasoning captures the occurrence of fluctuations, the precise numerical scaling requires further calibration.
-Finally, \textbf{Degenerate Collapse} represents a failure where the generation degrades into a flat line, occurring when high uncertainty triggers excessive smoothing or when the LLM fails to construct a coherent temporal narrative.
+Finally, \textbf{Constant Collapse} represents a failure where the generation degrades into a flat line, occurring when high uncertainty triggers excessive smoothing or when the LLM fails to construct a coherent temporal narrative.

 These qualitative results highlight that explicitly grounding reasoning in historical experience, while effective, still faces challenges in OOD settings.
 The observed failures indicate that future work should focus on enhancing the conflict resolution mechanism between memory and current context, as well as improving the physical plausibility constraints to mitigate such hallucinations.